-Certain money management programs offered by parent corporations do not constitute a taxable activity.
+Certain money management arrangements offered by parent corporations do not create a taxable activity.
 However, fees for services provided may be taxable.

-A centralized money management service as described above is not, in and of itself, unfair tax avoidance (RCW 82.32.655).
-However, to the extent that a centralized money management service is used to disguise or otherwise facilitate an unfair tax avoidance arrangement, the Department will treat the arrangement as unfair tax avoidance.
+A centralized money management arrangement is not necessarily unfair tax avoidance (RCW 82.32.655).
+However, to the extent that a centralized money management arrangement is used to disguise or otherwise facilitate an unfair tax avoidance arrangement, the department will treat the arrangement as unfair tax avoidance.